Overture (software): Editing

 When Overture was developed, the developer aimed to retain Encore's previous user-friendly interface design, but included the ability to notate elements regarded as complex at that time.
 These included adjustable engraver spacings between elements, non-standard notehead shapes, varying numbers of staff lines, guitar fingering charts, and tablature notation.
-Each line of drums staves could be user-mapped to different percussion instruments.
+Each line of drum staves could be user-mapped to different percussion instruments.
 It was also the first music scorewriter software that gave users control over all MIDI playback data such as note velocity, pitch bend and duration.

 Most notational symbols can be repositioned by dragging them with the mouse.
 Most other editing of notational symbols is performed by selecting the symbols using the mouse, and selecting the appropriate editing command from a menu or by clicking on a palette.

 Overture 5 and higher supports editing and page navigation, such as pinch-to-zoom, using one's fingers or a stylus on touch screens.